pdureau/ui_icons/README.md

   library: STRING # Optional, Drupal library machine name
 ```

-This module provide multiple extractors, you an provide other extractor with
+The main module provide multiple extractors, you an provide other extractor with
 other modules or custom code, @see IconExtractorPluginBaseInterface.

+#### CORE EXTRACTORS

 Available extractors with this module: